Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Experiments

 \subsection{Qualitative Evaluation}

 Qualitative results are presented in \cref{fig:qualitative_nusc} (nuScenes) and \cref{fig:qualitative_waymo} (Waymo).
 We demonstrate improvements across five categories: (1) instance separation, correctly separating nearby instances, (2) instance association, concisely assigning an object to a single instance, (3) missing detections, leading to incorrect free-space predictions, (4) underconfident mask predictions, leading to incomplete instance segmentation, and (5) ID switches, where the same instance ID is wrongly assigned to different objects in subsequent frames.
+Across both datasets, {\ourmethod} produces clearer and more consistent instance masks, while TrackOcc~\cite{chen2025trackocc} often exhibits underconfident masks or inconsistent instance assignments (cf.\ highlighted regions).
+These observations are consistent with the quantitative instance-level gains reported in \cref{tab:results_nusc,tab:results_waymo}.